quicwg/base-drafts/draft-ietf-quic-transport.md

 A receiver cannot renege on an advertisement; that is, once a receiver advertises a stream ID via a MAX_STREAM_ID frame, advertising a smaller maximum ID has no effect.
-A sender MUST ignore any MAX_STREAM_ID frame that does not increase the maximum stream ID.
+A receiver MUST ignore any MAX_STREAM_ID frame that does not increase the maximum stream ID.